Trolleybus: In-Motion Charging (IMC)

+A Škoda 30 Tr trolleybus in Prague, which uses In-Motion Charging technology.

+The advancement of battery technology, particularly Li-ion, has led to the development of in-motion charging (IMC) technology.
+These vehicles, also known as battery trolleybuses or electric buses with dynamic charging, are equipped with a high-capacity on-board battery that is charged from the overhead wires while the vehicle is in motion.

+This allows the trolleybus to operate for significant distances—often in excess of 15 km—on battery power alone, enabling the extension of routes or the electrification of new lines without needing to build overhead wires along the entire route.
+The term "In-Motion Charging" was introduced as a branding concept by Erik Lenz from Vossloh Kiepe in 2014 to highlight this key advantage.

+The main advantages of IMC over conventional battery-electric buses are the smaller and lighter battery required, the elimination of charging delays at terminals, and a reduced need for dedicated charging infrastructure.
+This technology is now used in cities such as Beijing, Shanghai, Ostrava, Saint Petersburg, and Bergen.
+Entirely new trolleybus systems in Marrakesh, Baoding, and Prague were designed exclusively around IMC vehicles.

 Other considerations

 With increasing diesel fuel costs and problems caused by particulate matter and NO_{x} emissions in cities, trolleybuses can be an attractive alternative, either as the primary transit mode or as a supplement to rapid transit and commuter rail networks.

 Trolleybuses are quieter than internal combustion engine vehicles.
 Mainly a benefit, it also provides much less warning of a trolleybus's approach.
 A speaker attached to the front of the vehicle can raise the noise to a desired "safe" level.
 This noise can be directed to pedestrians in front of the vehicle, as opposed to motor noise which typically comes from the rear of a bus and is more noticeable to bystanders than to pedestrians.

 Trolleybuses can share overhead wires and other electrical infrastructure (such as substations) with tramways.
 This can result in cost savings when trolleybuses are added to a transport system that already has trams, though this refers only to potential savings over the cost of installing and operating trolleybuses alone.